p2panda/beep-beep-server/README.md

 # beep-beep-server

 This is an experimental implementation of a p2p server based on the proof-of-concept introduced with [beep-beep](https://github.com/p2panda/beep-beep).
-It should serve as a playground to play with more concrete implementation details :goggles: :lab_coat:.
+It should serve as a playground to play with more concrete implementation details. :goggles: :lab_coat:

 ## Requirements